Everything you need to know in one place | Brought to you by your Trade Specialists and CARM Ambassadors. Last Updated Jan 4, 2022

 - Ensure higher compliance of Canada importers with import rules and regulations

 The goal of this initiative goes beyond providing a self-serve portal for trade chain partners to submit their import forms, track their activities, and pay their customs duties.
 In fact, the main idea is to tighten the Agency’s control over Importers of Record (IORs) and identify areas of poor compliance and underpaid customs duties.

 All importers to Canada are required to take part in the CARM initiative.
 Although there is no impact on the release process of imports, every Canadian importer will be required to register and access the CARM Client Portal (CCP) for eligibility to import into Canada.
 Registration must be completed before Release 2.
-The Go-Live Date (for CARM Release 2) being no earlier than October 2023.
+The implementation date of CARM Release 2 is targeted for October 2023.

 The CARM Client Portal (CCP) is a simple and secure way to transact with the CBSA.
 Importers will be able to view their Statement of Account (SOA) with financial transactions, make credit card or pre-authorized payments, and submit appeals and rulings requests.